Gotta Write Landing Page Copy, But Don’t Know Where to Start?

 No idea where to start?
-Get your creative juices flowing with Snazzy AI’s landing page copy generator.
+Get your creative juices flowing with Smart Copy’s landing page copy generator.
 Keep in mind all the principles covered in this guide and your copy will be converting in no time!

 By the end of this section, you will:

 You’ve probably heard some version of “don’t sell the product, sell the outcome.”
 What that really means is that you wanna focus on the benefits—not the features.

 Features are the matter-of-fact details of your offer.
 If you’re selling lawnmowers, some of the features might be the speed of the blades or size of the grass bag.
 On the other hand, a benefit would be how that oversized grass bag means you need to empty your mower less so you’re done cutting your lawn faster.
 (How’d we start talking about lawnmowers?)

 See how Good Eggs frames the features of their service as benefits?
 They don’t just offer delivery—they make sure you’ve got “everything you need, delivered to your door.”
 It’s not just customer service, it’s “customer service you can count on” when you really need them.
 Good Eggs is speaking to the value these features provide.